 - 1. To understand and empathise

 - 2. To direct the conversation

-- To normalise and validate

-- 4. To plan activities
+- 3. To plan activities

 1. To understand and empathise

 - The theories allow you to build up a 'working hypothesis' - They allow you to see your clients' situation more quickly - They help you to be more non-judgmental